cosmos/ibc-go/docs/middleware/callbacks/interfaces.md

 }
 ```

 The callbacks middleware **requires** the underlying ibc application to implement the [`PacketDataUnmarshaler`](https://github.com/cosmos/ibc-go/blob/release/v7.3.x/modules/core/05-port/types/module.go#L142-L147) interface so that it can unmarshal the packet data bytes into the appropriate packet data type.
-The packet data type is expected to also implement the `PacketDataProvider` interface (see section below), which is used to parse the callback data that is currently stored in the packet memo field for `transfer` and `ica` packets as a JSON string.
+This allows usage of interface functions implemented by the packet data type.
+The packet data type is expected to implement the `PacketDataProvider` interface (see section below), which is used to parse the callback data that is currently stored in the packet memo field for `transfer` and `ica` packets as a JSON string.
 See its implementation in the [`transfer`](https://github.com/cosmos/ibc-go/blob/release/v7.3.x/modules/apps/transfer/ibc_module.go#L303-L313) and [`icacontroller`](https://github.com/cosmos/ibc-go/blob/release/v7.3.x/modules/apps/27-interchain-accounts/controller/ibc_middleware.go#L258-L268) modules for reference.

 If the underlying application is a middleware itself, then it can implement this interface by simply passing the function call to its underlying application.
 See its implementation in the [`fee middleware`](https://github.com/cosmos/ibc-go/blob/release/v7.3.x/modules/apps/29-fee/ibc_middleware.go#L368-L378) for reference.